 Home Resale Value Increase

 One of the most significant benefits to going solar in Alabama, where there are so few statewide perks, is the bump in home value your panels will provide.
 Research done by Zillow suggests that solar panel installation will increase your property value by around 4.1%, on average.3 Given the typical home value of $194,371, that’s an average value increase of $7,969.4 In areas like Birmingham and Montgomery, this value bump could be even higher.
 Coupled with the property tax exemption in Alabama, this is a wonderful benefit.
-Although solar leases sometimes seem appealing because of low upfront costs, this is one benefit that you’ll miss out on if you lease your panels or sign a power purchase agreement (PPA), which we recommend against.
+Although solar leases sometimes seem appealing because of low upfront fees, this is one benefit that you’ll miss out on if you lease your panels or sign a power purchase agreement (PPA), which we recommend against.

 Clean, Renewable Energy